quii/go-specs-greet/README.md

 What Dave Farley proposed in the video earlier, and what Riya and I also discussed, is we should have the idea of **specifications**.
 Specifications describe the behaviour of the system we want without being coupled with accidental complexity or implementation detail.

-This should feel reasonable to you.
+This idea should feel reasonable to you.
 In production code, we frequently strive to separate concerns and decouple units of work.
-You wouldn't hesitate to introduce an `interface` to allow your `HTTP` handler to be decoupled from non-HTTP concerns, would you?
+Would you not hesitate to introduce an `interface` to allow your `HTTP` handler to decouple it from non-HTTP concerns?
 Let's take this same line of thinking for our acceptance tests.

-Dave Farley describes a specific structure you can arrive at.
+Dave Farley describes a specific structure.

 ![Dave Farley on Acceptance Tests](https://i.imgur.com/nPwpihG.png)